ritchieng/ritchieng.github.io/languages/lang_overview.md

 ---
-title: Using Google Maps API with Python
+title: Programming Languages Guides and Notes
-keywords: python
+keywords: languages
 summary: "This is just a sample topic..."
-sidebar: python_sidebar
+sidebar: lang_sidebar
-permalink: /python-using-googlemaps-api/
+permalink: /programming-languages/
-folder: pythondocs
+folder: languages
 ---

 ## To be completed